 Communities: Library, Museum & Archives

-Camille Callison, Tahltan Nation member, is the University Librarian at the University of the Fraser Valley (UFV) and a passionate cultural activist pursuing a PhD in Anthropology at the University of Manitoba.
-Her research critically examines the role of cultural memory institutions (libraries, archives, and museums) and their relationships with Indigenous peoples and their diverse knowledges, language, and cultural by examining best practices which relate to recovery, revitalization, appropriate, access and repatriation.
-She is committed to being part of creating meaningful change related to equity, diversity, and inclusivity in the library, archival and cultural memory professions.
-Current professional contributions: Co-Lead, National Indigenous Knowledge and Language Alliance (NIKLA); Chair, IFLA Professional Division H; Board of Directors, Canadian Research Knowledge Network (CRKN); Indigenous Caucus Coordinator, IEEE P2890™ Recommended Practice for Provenance of Indigenous Peoples’ Data; and NISO Diversity, Equity, Inclusion & Accessibility Committee Standards subcommittee Co-Lead.
+Camille Callison, Tāłtān Nation member, is the University Librarian at the University of the Fraser Valley (UFV) and a passionate cultural activist pursuing a PhD in Anthropology at the University of Manitoba.
+She is committed to being part of creating meaningful change related to equity, diversity, and inclusivity in the library, archival, and cultural memory professions.
+She is the founding Chair of the National Indigenous Knowledge and Language Alliance (NIKLA-ANCLA) as well as co-Lead of the Respectful Terminology Platform Project (RTPP).
+Professional contributions include (IFLA) Indigenous Matters Section, North American Regional Division, and a member of the IEEE P2890™ Recommended Practice for Provenance of Indigenous Peoples’ Data.

 Donald Johnson was born in Uranium City, Saskatchewan and grew up in Edmonton and Vancouver.
 He is a member of the Lytton First Nation, located at the confluence of the Fraser and Thompson rivers in British Columbia.
 He has degrees in Computer Science, Linguistics, Fine Arts, and Archival Studies.
 He has been a software engineer and curriculum developer.
 He is an artist and archivist.